 Learn more about ◼︎ black cottonwood Populus trichocarpa

-🔍︎ 🔍︎ images Discover Life Encyclopedia of Life Flora of North America NRCS PLANTS db Silvics USFS USFS plant of the week Wikipedia
+🔍︎ 🔍︎ images Discover Life Encyclopedia of Life Flora of North America USDA PLANTS db USFS USFS plant of the week USFS Silvics Wikipedia